 In the modern era of music recording it is generally accepted practice to use a click track as the basis upon which to construct your impending masterpiece.
 Ah, the humble click track; that annoying blippy-bloop that has become so much a staple of the music production process.
 Fun Fact: the first time I ever used a recording studio was when I was 17 — I booked a weekend to record 5 of my songs, playing all instruments myself — and the generic non-accented rimshot sound that the engineer dialled in to successfully penetrate my walloping snare drum is, to this day, my default click that I impose upon all my sessions when a click is deemed necessary.
 “Rimshot 2” it’s called.
-You can find it here.
+You can download it here, or listen to it here:

 But the question is, “is a click track really necessary?”
 The short answer is “No”.